ctu-mrs/image_labeling_utils/README.md

   ```

 ## Future TODOs:
-- add brightness control - often using labeling tools brightness is used to label objects that are in shadow, or somewhere far.
-We have ecnountered several issues when the object was on the picture, but was very dark, usually a Deep NN can detect such objects.
+- add brightness control - brightness is used to label objects that are in shadow or somewhere far.
+We had encountered several issues when the object was on the picture but was very dark.
+Usually, a Deep NN can detect such objects.
-- dynamic change of the size using object size and XYZ RPY position, gettign rid of the manual width and height params
+- dynamic change of the size using object size and XYZ RPY position, getting rid of the manual width and height params
 - read gazebo world file to parse objects

 Authors & Contact